Ph.D., University of New Hampshire, Plant Biology

-A.A., Medical Lab Assistant, Saint Paul Technical Vocational Institute
+A.A., Saint Paul Technical Vocational Institute, Medical Lab Assistant

 For anyone planning to enter the field, Thompson advises to have an open mind, be ready to work seven days a week and to enjoy what you do.
-For her, teaching gives her the satisfaction of knowing she can make a difference in a students’ life.
+Teaching, she says, gives her the satisfaction of knowing she can make a difference in a student’s life.

 Professor Thompson has postdoctoral training in fluorescent microscopy and mating studies of wood decay fungi.

 Thompson teaches Biology of Cells, Biology of Organisms, Senior Research Project, Plants & Civilization, and The Biology of Human Nutrition.